 • Researchers analyzed 20 cohort studies.
 The most protective levels varied by gender and country.
 In the U.S., about one drink per day was most protective.
 However, in the U.K, it was almost twice that.
 The optimum rates for women were lower.11

-• Statisticians made a meta-analysis of 54 studies.
+• Statisticians made an MA of 54 studies.
 They explored the idea that “sick quitters” among non-drinkers exaggerates the longevity benefits of moderate drinking.
 Analysts found no support for the theory.12

-• Others meta-analyzed nine studies thatexamined the link between alcohol drinking and risk of all-cause death among patients with hypertension.
+• Others did an MA of nine studies that examined the link between drinking and risk of all-cause death among patients with high blood pressure.
 Low to moderate drinkers had a large drop in all-cause death.13

-•Researchers meta-analyzed eight studies of 16,351 patients with a history of cardiovascular disease.
+•Researchers did an MA of eight studies of 16,351 patients with a history of CVD.
 They found a J-shaped pattern.
 The lowest risk of death among light and moderate drinkers.14

-• This meta-analysis was of all prior on alcohol and risk of all-cause death.
-There were systematic factors on that relationship.
+• This MA was of all prior studies on alcohol and risk of all-cause death.
+There were certain factors that effected that link.
 For example, older people get the greatest protective effect of drinking.
 But the overall beneficial effect of light to moderate drinking remained consistent.15

 • Doctors analyzed data from over 85,000 women.
-There was a drop in risk of all-cause mortality among moderate drinkers.16
+There was a lower risk of all-cause mortality among moderate drinkers.16

-• Canadian physicians prospectively studied a large cohort of middle-aged women.
+• Canadian doctors studied a large cohort of middle-aged women over time.
 Compared with abstainers, light and moderate drinkers had a markedly lower risk of all-cause death.17

-• Researchers followed a cohort of 6,917 women aged 50-59 living in Sweden for nine years.
-The researchers concluded that abstaining was a risk factor for all-cause mortality.18
+• Researchers followed for nine years a cohort of 6,917 women aged 50-59 living in Sweden.
+The researchers found that abstaining was a risk factor for all-cause death.18

-• Epidemiologists followed for a mean of eight years 116,186 postmenopausal women.
+• Scholars followed for a mean of eight years 116,186 middle-aged women.
 In comparison to lifetime abstention from alcohol, moderate drinkers had a lower risk of all-cause mortality.19

-• MDs examined alcohol and all-cause mortality in 26,399 women.
+• Doctors examined alcohol and all-cause death in 26,399 women.
 They followed them for a mean of 12.2 years.
-In addition, they adjusted for possible confounders.
+They also adjusted for possible confounders.
 Drinking and all-cause mortality formed J-shaped pattern.20

 • Swedish investigators tracked a cohort of 47,921 women aged 30-49 for 13 years.
 In comparison to abstainers, light and moderate drinkers had a large reduction in risk of all-cause mortality.21

 • British scholars studied 12,000 male physicians for 13 years.
-Those who drankoderately had the lowest risk of all-cause mortality.23
+Those who drank moderately had the lowest risk of all-cause mortality.23

 Very Large Study

-• Epidemiologists followed over 200,000 men for 12 years.
-Moderate drinkers had a much lower risk of all-cause mortality during that time than non-drinkers.24
+• Scientists followed over 200,000 men for 12 years.
+Moderate drinkers had a much lower risk of all-cause death during that time than non-drinkers.24

-• Investigators tracked 89,299 men for five and one-half years.
+• Researchers tracked 89,299 men for five and one-half years.
 Light and moderate drinkers tended to live longer than those who either abstained or drank heavily.25

-• Italians studied 1,536 men ages 45 to 65.
+• Scholars studied 1,536 Italian men ages 45 to 65.
 Those who had one to four drinks each day gained about two years of life.
 That’s in comparison to either occasional or heavy drinkers.26

-• Doctors in China made a prospective study of middle-aged men.
+• Doctors in made a study of middle-aged men over time.
 Having two drinks per day lead to a 19% reduction in mortality risk compared to abstainers.27

 • In Japan, scholars studied 5,135 male physicians for 19 years.
 Occasional drinkers and those who had one to four drinks per day had large drops in risk of all-cause death.
 That’s in comparison to life-time abstainers.
-This finding held after controlling for possible confounding factors.28
+And this finding held after controlling for possible confounding factors.28

-• Physicians tracked 1,823 men for 12 years.
+• Doctors tracked 1,823 men for 12 years.
 That was 21,716 man years of follow-up.
-Overall mortality was lowest for moderate drinkers in each of three age groups.30
+Overall death was lowest for moderate drinkers in each of three age groups.30

-• This study involved 8,043 construction workers in Germany aged 25-64. years.
+• This study involved 8,043 construction workers in Germany aged 25-64 years.
 It followed-up after an average of seven years.
-Researchers found a U-shaped curve between alcohol consumption and total mortality.
-The Abstainers had adeath rate 2.8 times higher than men who had up to 3.5 drinks per day.
+Researchers found a U-shaped curve between alcohol consumption and total death.
+Abstainers had a death rate 2.8 times higher than men who had up to 3.5 drinks per day.
 The study excluded non-drinkers with pre-existing diseases.
-This did not change the U-shaped pattern.31
+But this did not change the U-shaped pattern.31

 • A study followed 1,422 male government employees for 10 years.
-It found a U-shaped relationship between drinking and all-cause mortality.
-Differences in smoking, blood pressure, plasma cholesterol, and employment grade did not change it.32
+It found a U-shaped relationship between drinking and all-cause death.
+And differences in smoking, blood pressure, plasma cholesterol, and employment grade did not change it.32

 • A study in Scotland followed-up 5,766 men aged 35 to 64 after 21 years.
-Non-drinkers and moderate drinkers had similar risk for all-cause mortality.
-Heavy drinkers had an increased risk.33
+Non-drinkers and moderate drinkers had similar risk for all-cause death.
+On the other hand, heavy drinkers had an increased risk.33

 • A study in Japan followed 19,231 men aged 40 to 59 for seven years.
 Moderate drinkers had the lowest risk of all-cause death.34

-• Physicians studied World War II veteran male twin pairs, in which one drank and the other abstained.
+• Doctors studied World War II veteran male twin pairs, in which one drank and the other abstained.
 They followed them for 24 years.
-The noted first or only death in these pairs.
+They noted first or only death in these pairs.
 Light and moderate drinking co-twins had a reduced risk almost half that of their abstaining brothers.36

-• A study followed middle-aged (51 to 64 years old) and elderly (65 to 75 years old) Japanese-American men for about 15 years.
-All-cause mortality formed a J-shaped pattern in relation to drinking.37
+• A study followed middle-aged (51 to 64 years old) and elderly (65 to 75 years old) Japanese-American men.
+It did so men for about 15 years.
+All-cause death formed a J-shaped pattern in relation to drinking for both groups.37

 • Doctors made a study of Japanese-American men in Hawaii.
-They found a U-shaped curve for total mortality.
+They found a U-shaped curve for the total death rate.
 Light drinking gave the greatest protection.38

 • A French study followed 34,014 middle-aged men.
 It followed them for 10 to 15 years.
 Moderate wine drinkers (two to five glasses per day) had a 24-31% drop in all-cause death.39